 - 1. Risk Assessment and Threat Modeling

-- 2. Comprehensive Tools and Qualified Specialists
+- 2. complete Tools and Qualified Specialists

 - 3. Regular and Unannounced Sweeps